 Yoga beginners can be limited by their lack of flexibility in their legs and hips, so this class is better suited for those students who are wanting to move towards more advanced hip-opening poses like the spits.
 But regardless of your level of flexibility, this video might be a bit frustrating, but it will still be very beneficial to practice to open up the challenging areas of the hips, hamstrings and inner thighs.

 Increase your strength, flexibility, metabolism, and endurance with this yoga flow that integrates intense bursts of high-intensity interval training (HIIT) into a flow yoga sequence.
-This half-hour class will surely kick your butt yet leave your feeling energized, refreshed, and empowered.
+This 19-minute class will surely kick your butt yet leave your feeling energized, refreshed, and empowered.

 Watch More Free Yoga Videos!